ctmakro/vrepper/README.md

 ```

 The command above will start V-REP and run a simple simulation step-by-step.
 Then it will shut itself down and exit.

+## Why you should choose vrepper

+If you want:

+- lowest overhead in communication
+- repeatedly start/stop simulation to perform all kinds of experiment

+Then you should at least take a look at vrepper's source code.